lowlowd/WEALTHSIMPLE-BONUS/src/data/post/referral-ladder-challenge.md

 | RBC              | $100-200 | Typically requires advisor meeting            |
 | Big Bank Average | ~$200    | Complex requirements, limited availability    |

-**Winner: Wealthsimple** – 2-3x higher bonus with simpler requirements.
+**Winner: Wealthsimple** – 2-3x higher bonus for your referrer with simpler requirements.
+Note that big bank offers are often far more complex and have limited availability.[^3]

 ### Scenario: Transferring $1,000,000